panilo/react_snake/README.md

 - The snake direction N/S/E/W
 - Snake current position
 - A tile can either contain the food or the snake

+## Component hierarchy

+Game --> Grid --> Tile

+# What to do

+1. Create a empty grid and display coordinates
+2. Each tile has to take two properties snake and food, accordingly add a HTML CSS class to display a dark background if is snake or a red one if is food
+3. Move the snake and food management in the game component